This blog post is provided by special Guest Blogger Julie Kieras from Happy Strong Home.

 A play environment full of shared spaces and objects encourages children to play together instead of developing territories and possessiveness.
 Our home is the first community my children will experience.
 Helping them play harmoniously at home teaches them to navigate larger play groups and learning communities in the future!

-What cooperative play toys and activities have been most successful for your children?
+What cooperative play toys and activities have helped most with sibling behaviors in your family?

 * * * * *